 The National Dementia Strategy says “Family Carers are the most important resource available for people with dementia.”
-Our specialist Dementia Support Service Co-ordinator along with the Adult Carer Support Workers will empower Carers of people with dementia (PWD) in South Lakeland to improve their wellbeing and continue in their caring role.
+We empower Carers of people with dementia (PWD) in South Lakeland to improve their wellbeing and continue in their caring role.

-We will provide practical advice and emotional support, both on a one to one basis through our Support Worker and through peer support groups.
-We will deliver training to improve Carers’ understanding of dementia and help build their confidence in caring.
-Carers will also benefit from our other services, including relaxation therapies, counselling and sitting service.
-Our work will enable Carers to improve their health and feel more in control of their daily lives.
-They will feel less isolated, have a greater understanding of dementia and will have developed strategies to manage their own wellbeing.
+We provide practical advice and emotional support, both on a one to one basis through our Support Worker and through peer support groups.
+We deliver training to improve Carers’ understanding of dementia and help build their confidence in caring.
+Carers also benefit from our other services, including relaxation therapies, counselling and sitting service.
+Our work enables Carers to improve their health and feel more in control of their daily lives.
+They feel less isolated, have a greater understanding of dementia and develop strategies to manage their own wellbeing.

 South Lakes Dementia Hub Facebook